 - to test whether complementary traits translate into enhanced tree productivity

-P3: Tree interaction history and temporal complementarity
+P3: Growth and temporal stability

 Theory predicts that diverse communities use resources more efficiently than monocultures.
 Under water shortage resource complementarity of water use may buffer growth decline.
 Carbon isotopes (d13C) in tree rings are used to infer diversity effects during drought.

 Variation in growth phenology – expected to occur in diverse mixtures – is predicted to exploit the resource ‘time’ more efficiently – as first results suggest.
 Using dendrometers we will test the hypothesis that diverse mixtures have an extended growth period.